jt-ziolo/bash-docker-script-example/README.md

 # docker-scripts

-A small collection of Bash and Python scripts I use to interact with Docker while building projects.
+A small collection of Bash and Python scripts I use to simplify Docker Engine use while building projects.

 </div>

 ## Installation

-Extract the scripts located in the `src` directory.
-Place them somewhere on your path, e.g. `/usr/local/bin`.
+Download the scripts you want from the `src` directory.
+Place them somewhere on your path, e.g. `/usr/local/bin` (or update your $PATH var in your shell's configuration to point to them).
+To make the shell scripts executable, run `chmod +x <name of script>.sh`.

 ## Usage